flet-dev/website/docs/controls/popupmenubutton.md

 If set to `True` or `False` a menu item draws a checkmark.

+### `content`

+A `Control` representing custom content of this menu item.
+If specified, then both `icon` and `text` properties are ignored.

+### `height`

+The minimum height of this menu item.
+Defaults to `40`.

 ### `icon`

-An icon to draw before menu item text label.
+An icon to draw before the text label of this menu item.

+### `padding`

+The padding of this menu item.
+Note that the `height` value of this menu item may influence the applied padding.
+For example, If a `height` greater than the height of the sum of the padding and a `content` is provided, then the padding's effect will not be visible.

+Defaults to `padding.symmetric(horizontal=12)`.
+See [`Container.padding`](container#padding) for possible values.

 ### `text`

-Menu item text label.

-### `content`

-A `Control` representing menu item's custom content.
-If specified both `icon` and `text` properties are ignored.
+The text label of this menu item.

 ## `PopupMenuItem` events

 ### `on_click`

-Called when a user clicks a popup menu item.
+Called when a user clicks a this menu item.